Professor of Nursing and Family Health / Co-lead Elizabeth Bryan Multiples Births Centre

 Merryl has extensive experience delivering pre-registration and learning-beyond-registration modules at level 4, 5, 6 and 7.
 Merryl’s other learning and teaching experiences and roles since 1995 include personal tutor for pre-registration child field students (2003-2019), child field leader for the Graduate Diploma in Nursing programme (April 2007-April 2013), Acute and Critical Care Field Board Coordinator (2000-2003), Children’s Nursing Field Board Coordinator (2003-2007), Children’s Nursing Subject Quality Coordinator (2007-2015), member of Academic Board Business Group (2005-2009), member of the Faculty Academic Standards and Quality Enhancement Committee (2009-2012) and member / Deputy Chair / Chair of the Faculty Academic Ethics Committee (2011-2017).

-Merryl conducted her MSc at the University of Bristol, exploring the role of neonatal nurse practitioners in the United Kingdom.
-She then undertook her PhD at Aston University, focusing on the experiences of fathers of complicated and normal childbirth.
-Undertaken in one NHS Trust, papers relating to various aspects of the study have been presented at conferences.
-While studying her PhD, Merryl worked as a Research Fellow for the National Perinatal Epidemiology Unit at the University of Oxford.
+Merryl undertook her MSc at the University of Bristol (awarded 2000), exploring the role of neonatal nurse practitioners in the United Kingdom.
+She then undertook her PhD at Aston University (awarded 2010), focusing on the experiences of fathers of complicated and normal childbirth and witnessing the resuscitation of their newborn baby.
+While studying her PhD, Merryl had a half-time secondment as a Research Fellow at the National Perinatal Epidemiology Unit, at the University of Oxford.